Common wart in Adult

 - Squamous cell carcinoma – Can arise in preexisting warts and may be recalcitrant to therapy.

 - Prurigo nodularis – Characterized by pruritic papules and nodules.

 - Perforating folliculitis – Tends to be follicularly based with a central core.

-- Cutaneous horns – Can arise from warts, hypertrophic actinic keratoses, seborrheic keratoses, and squamous cell carcinomas.
+- Cutaneous horn – Can arise from warts, hypertrophic actinic keratoses, seborrheic keratoses, and squamous cell carcinomas.